In this workshop, you will examine how Pulumi interacts with Kubernetes, and build real-world examples of managing Amazon EKS clusters.

 Pulumi's unique approach to Infrastructure as Code allows you to build self-service infrastructure platforms.
 You can abstract away complexity for your teammates, allowing folks to focus on what's important.

-Pulumi gives you the power to continuously test and deliver your cloud infrastructure using your favorite CI/CD platforms.
+Pulumi gives you the power to continuously test and deliver your cloud infrastructure by integrating with your favorite CI/CD platforms.
 By automating your testing and delivery you can focus more on delivering value to your customers.

 Gain full auditability and visibility into all your environments to tame complexity and put security first.